JCMexplains/writing-for-success-2023/textbook.md

 following are some of the resources you might use if you find you need
 help:

-**Your instructor.** If you are making an honest effort but still struggling with a particular course, set up a time to meet with your instructor and discuss what you can do to improve.
+**Your instructor**.
+If you are making an honest effort but still struggling with a particular course, set up a time to meet with your instructor and discuss what you can do to improve.
 He or she may be able to shed light on a confusing concept or give you strategies to catch up.

-**Your academic counselor.** Many universities assign students an academic counselor who can help you choose courses and ensure that you fulfill degree and major requirements.
+**Your academic counselor**.
+Many universities assign students an academic counselor who can help you choose courses and ensure that you fulfill degree and major requirements.

-**The academic resource center.** These centers offer various services, which may range from general coaching in study skills to tutoring for specific courses.
+**The academic resource center**.
+These centers offer various services, which may range from general coaching in study skills to tutoring for specific courses.
 Find out what is offered at your school and use the services that you need.

-**The writing center.** These centers employ tutors to help you manage college writing assignments.
+**The writing center**.
+These centers employ tutors to help you manage college writing assignments.
 They will not write or edit your paper for you, but they can help you through the stages of the writing process.
 (In some schools, the writing center is part of the academic resource center.)

-**The career resource center.** Visit the career resource center for guidance in choosing a career path, developing a résumé, and finding and applying for jobs.
+**The career resource center**.
+Visit the career resource center for guidance in choosing a career path, developing a résumé, and finding and applying for jobs.

-**Counseling services.** Many universities offer psychological counseling for free or for a low fee.
+**Counseling services**.
+Many universities offer psychological counseling for free or for a low fee.
 Use these services if you need help coping with a difficult personal situation or managing depression, anxiety, or other problems.